-Creamy Greek Yogurt Maple Dijon Dressing is slightly sweet, tangy, and full of flavor, with a smooth, rich texture, but lightened up by using Greek yogurt.
-It’s wonderful for topping your salads, slathering on wraps or sandwiches, pouring over some chicken or turkey (you’ll see this on Sunday) or dipping veggies.
+Creamy Greek Yogurt Maple Dijon Salad Dressing is slightly sweet, tangy, and full of flavor, with a smooth, rich texture, but lightened up by using Greek yogurt.
+It’s wonderful for topping your salads, slathering on wraps or sandwiches, pouring over some chicken or turkey or dipping veggies.
 Making your own homemade salad dressing couldn’t be easier, too, and then you know exactly what’s in the bottle.
+And in this case, it’s Organic Extra Virgin Olive Oil from Spectrum Naturals®, on whose behalf I am sharing this post.
+Read on to find out more about their products, and how you can save $3.00 on your next purchase and enter to win $500 in Spectrum Naturals® products in their Spectrum® Sundays Facebook Sweepstakes.

 I get into serious food ruts.
 And I’m not talking eating the same thing all week for lunch, or getting hooked on ALL THINGS PUMPKIN during October and November.
 I mean, like, years.

 I have been eating oatmeal for breakfast nearly everyday for the past, oh, let’s say about eight years.
 And it’s not like I change it up.
 I used to eat it plain, with a little something to sweeten it up.
-Since January, I’ve been making Mexican Chocolate Oatmeal nonstop.
+For about ten months I was making Mexican Chocolate Oatmeal nonstop.
 EVERYDAY.
 Not kidding you.
-And then I have to explain to The Bug why he can’t have chocolate cookies or candy for breakfast. #momoftheyear
+And then I had to explain to The Bug why he can’t have chocolate cookies or candy for breakfast. #momoftheyear

 When I was back in the corporate world, for the longest time my daily lunch was a salad, turkey sandwich and yogurt, then I moved on to a mini pita, veggies and hummus with yogurt.
 Snack was grapes and cottage cheese.
 I graduated from college twelve years ago, so clearly these weren’t short-lived routines.